 Starting in Cairns and finishing four days later in Port Douglas, the terrain is challenging without being too technical for the average rider.
-TThere are heaps of flowing singletrack through tropical rainforests that will have you drooling over your handlebars in delight.
+There are plenty of flowing tracks through tropical rainforests that will have you screaming in delight.

 Where: Mooloolaba, Sunshine Coast

-First up, the 1.9km swim from ‘Loo with a view’ (code for really pretty toilets) then onto a 90km bike from Mooloolaba and bike up to the Mount Coolum turnoff and back… twice.
-Then comes the fun bit, a 21.1km run along Mooloolaba Esplanade and OVER Alexandra Headland… again, twice.
+First up, the 1.9km swim from Mooloolaba Main Beach then onto a 90km bike from Mooloolaba up to the Mount Coolum turnoff and back… twice.
+Then comes the fun bit, a 21.1km run along Mooloolaba Esplanade and over Alexandra Headland… again, twice.

 What you will need: The will of a lion, the abilities of a dolphin and of course… a bike.
 Plus these tips on where to train like a pro.